-By Jessica Bubenheim, on 14 February 2018
+By Jessica Bubenheim, on 30 July 2021

 80% of new leads never translate into sales.
 But, companies that excel at lead nurturing generate 50% more SQLs (sales qualified leads) at a 33% lower cost.
-To get, keep, and grow customers it takes a holistic analysis of your product market fit, customer relations and customer channels.
+To get, keep, and grow customers it takes a holistic analysis of your product market fit, customer relations, and customer channels.

-In this article we'll dive into each of these actions and explain how you can begin to get, keep, and grow customers.
+In this article we'll dive into each of these marketing actions and explain how you can begin to get, keep, and grow customers.

 Basic Building Blocks

 Before diving straight into the customer journey, it's important to ensure that you are clear on your product's value proposition.
-Albert Einstein said, “If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.”
+Albert Einstein once said, “If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.”

-Pain Reliever Questions:
+Pain Reliever Questions

-Gain Creator Questions:
+Gain Creator Questions

-Customer Gain Questions:
+Customer Gain Questions

-Customer Pain Questions:
+Customer Pain Questions

 Customer Archetype and 'Day in the Life'